maziac/DeZog/documentation/Usage.md

 ![](images/zsim_visual_memory.jpg)
 - "memoryModel": The used memory model (defaults to "RAM"), i.e.
     - "RAM": One memory area of 64K RAM, no banks.
+	- "ZX16K": ROM and RAM as of the ZX Spectrum 16K.
-	- "ZX48": ROM and RAM as of the ZX Spectrum 48K.
+	- "ZX48K": ROM and RAM as of the ZX Spectrum 48K.
-	- "ZX128": Banked memory as of the ZX Spectrum 48K (16k slots/banks).
+	- "ZX128K": Paged memory as of the ZX Spectrum 128K (16k slots/banks).
-	- "ZXNEXT": Banked memory as of the ZX Next (8k slots/banks).
+	- "ZXNEXT": Paged memory as of the ZX Next (8k slots/banks).
+    - "CUSTOM": For a custom memory layout.
+See 'customMemory'.
 - "ulaScreen": true/false.
 Defaults to false.
 If enabled it shows the contents of the ZX Spectrum screen.
 ![](images/zsim_ula_screen.jpg)
 Note: The simulated ULA screen supports flashing of color attributes (bit 7 of color attribute).
 But this is stopped as long as you pause execution.